JashanB/Game-of-life/README.md

 # Game of Life

-Select a minimum of 5 tiles and click Start.

 ## Rules

 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.